Hanshin 5700 series

 The Hanshin 5700 series (阪神電鉄5700系) is a commuter electric multiple unit (EMU) train type operated by the private railway operator Hanshin Electric Railway in Japan since August 2015.

 Design

 The trains feature passenger-operated door buttons, unusual in the Kansai region.

 Formation

 As of 1 April 2016, one four-car set is in service.
 Trains are formed as four-car sets, as shown below, with all cars motored, although only one bogie on each of the end cars is motored.

 The M1 car has two single-arm pantographs, and the M2 car has one.

 Interior

-Passenger accommodation consists of longitudinal bench seating throughout, with blue moquette seat covers.
+Passenger accommodation consists of longitudinal bench seating throughout.
+Regular seating areas use blue moquette seat covers and grab handles, and priority seating areas use green seat covers and grab handles.
 LED lighting is used in the interiors, and 32-inch half-height LCD passenger information screens are provided above three out of six doorways per car, with information provided in four languages: Japanese, English, Chinese, and Korean.

 History

 Details of the new trains were officially announced in March 2015.
 The first set delivered, 5701, entered revenue service from 24 August 2015.

 In May 2016, the 5700 series was awarded the 2016 Blue Ribbon Award, presented annually by the Japan Railfan Club.
 A presentation ceremony was held at Koshien Station on 2 October 2016.

 A second set was delivered from Kinki Sharyo in March 2017.